Skip to content

 ui.servable()

-This complete version includes all the features discussed: dynamic variable groups, multiple datasets, geography selection, state filtering, progress indicators, error handling, and reactive UI updates.
+This complete version includes all the features discussed: dynamic variable groups, multiple datasets, geography selection, state filtering, and reactive UI updates.

 Next steps